Brian1226/Priority-Queue/Specification.md

 ## Alternate Sequences

+5. The user clicks on the "Cancel" option instead.
-3. The user decides not to delete the task.
+    * The app doesn't delete the selected task

 ### Alternate Trigger

-* The user doesn't click the "Delete task" option.
+* The user doesn't click the "Cancel" option.

 ### Alternate Postconditions

-* The task doesn't get deleted.
+* The selected task doesn't get deleted.

 ***